What is the ADA and how does it relate to websites?

 What are the implications if my US websites are not accessible?

-Nearly every well-known online retailer – including Target, Amazon, and Dominoes – have faced accessibility lawsuits.
+Nearly every well-known online retailer – including Target, Amazon, and Dominoes – has faced accessibility lawsuits.
 Target settled theirs for $6m.
 In many states, law firms are now actively searching for inaccessible websites to sue.

 Data from our own Silktide Index highlights the top five accessibility issues facing government websites as;